gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DTLS being initialized for a new SCTP association will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
-The DTLS handshake messages are transmitted from this endpoint to the peer using DATA chunks with the PPID value set to DTLS-SCTP {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+The DTLS handshake messages are transmitted from this endpoint to the peer using SCTP User message {{dtls-user-message}}
+with the PPID value set to DTLS-SCTP
+{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

 When a successful handshake has been completed, DTLS protection operator will inform DTLS chunk Handler that will move SCTP State Machine